 Step Five: Coffee Table Finish

-This credenza in Chris Loves Julia’s home was my biggest inspiration for the finish of this table!
+This credenza in Chris Love Julia’s home was my inspiration for the finish of this DIY fluted coffee table.

 Paint wash + gel stain method